Written by

 How to File 1095-Cs with the IRS

-If you plan on mailing your IRS forms, keep the following tips in mind:
+However, if you plan on mailing your IRS forms, keep the following tips in mind:

-Use First-Class Mail
+• Use First-Class Mail

-Do not fold forms (use flat mailing)
+• Do not fold forms (use flat mailing)

-Do not paper clip or staple the documents together
+• Do not paper clip or staple the documents together

-If you're sending multiple forms, use conveniently-sized packages.
+• If you're sending multiple forms, use conveniently sized packages.
 If you do this, write your names, number the packages consecutively, and place form 1094-C in package number one.

 Visit the IRS website for further detailed instructions on how to correctly e-file.

-1095-Cs Reporting Deadlines in 2023
+1095-Cs Reporting and Furnishing Deadlines in 2024

 What Are Forms 1095-A & 1095-B?